Aviation Training Consultants: 800-874-5346

 2. A Class E surface area may also be designated to accommodate part-time operations at a Class C or Class D airspace location (for example, those periods when the control tower is not in operation).

-3. Pilots should refer to the airport page in the applicable Chart Supplement U.S. for surface area status information.
+3. Pilots should refer to the airport page in the applicable Chart Supplement for surface area status information.

 2. Extension to a surface area.Class E airspace may be designated as extensions to Class B, Class C, Class D, and Class E surface areas.
 Class E airspace extensions begin at the surface and extend up to the overlying controlled airspace.
 The extensions provide controlled airspace to contain standard instrument approach procedures without imposing a communications requirement on pilots operating under VFR.
 Surface area arrival extensions become part of the surface area and are in effect during the same times as the surface area.